-Boone County goes Blue to honor fallen Deputy Jacob Pickett
+Boone County goes blue to honor fallen Deputy Jacob Pickett

 “We are praying of you and we are thinking about you,” said Mustin.

-While the community rallies around their law enforcement family, we are seeing Deputy Pickett and his K-9 Brik in action for the first time.
+While the community rallies around their law enforcement family, we are seeing Deputy Pickett and his K9 Brik in action for the first time, thanks to a newly discovered video.

-“Excellent and find young deputy with a promising career,” said Chief Dennis Anderson.

 Whitestown Police Chief Dennis Anderson says the video gives a glimpse at how to protect his community and his love for the thin blue line.